Four of Cups Tarot Card Meaning

 The man under the tree is still, comfortably seated even, but it's clear that his feelings are restless.
 Think of those who stew in their emotions, grumbling and grousing, maybe wasting their time drinking or spending too much time on the internet.
 He's too locked in habit and routine to move, but habit and routine no longer give him comfort.
 He is dissatisfied and bored.

 The querent might be on either side of this stagnant relationship, the man under the tree or the unappreciated cups.
 Either way, something must be done to bring these feelings out into the open and change them.
 There is still time to salvage the relationship, but that time is running out.

 Learn the Four of Cups tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Get more from your readings - order your eBook now.
+Click here to download The Tarot Reading Companion now.